Warrant officer (United States): Navy

-In the United States Navy, the warrant and chief warrant officer ranks are held by technical specialists who direct specific activities essential to the proper operation of the ship, which also require commissioned officer authority.
+In the United States Navy, the warrant and chief warrant officer ranks are held by technical specialists who direct specific activities related to the operation of the ship, which also require commissioned officer authority.
 Navy warrant officers serve in 30 specialties covering five categories.
-Warrant officers should not be confused with the limited duty officer (LDO) in the Navy.
 Warrant officers perform duties that are directly related to their previous enlisted service and specialized training.
-This allows the Navy to capitalize on the experience of warrant officers without having to frequently transition them to other duty assignments for advancement.
-With the exception of the Navy's short-lived flying chief warrant officer program, all Navy warrant officers are accessed from the chief petty officer pay grades, E-7 through E-9, analogous to a senior noncommissioned officer in the other services, and must have a minimum 14 years time in service.
+With the exception of the Navy's short-lived flying chief warrant officer program, all Navy warrant officers are accessed from the chief petty officer pay grades, E-7 through E-9, and must have a minimum of 14 years of service.

 Background

 The Navy has had warrant officers among its ranks since 23 December 1775, when John Berriman received a warrant to act as purser aboard the brigantine, USS Andrew Doria.
 That warrant was considered a patent of trust and honor, but was not considered a commission to command.
 Since this first appointment, Navy warrant officers have held positions as masters, masters' mates, boatswains, gunners, carpenters, surgeons, and chaplains.
 Until 1912, a midshipman graduating from the United States Naval Academy was required to have two years of sea duty as a warrant officer before receiving a commission as an ensign.

 Although based on the British Royal Navy warrant officer ranks that were in place until 1949, the United States had never needed to address an issue of social class, which resulted in warranted officers in the Royal Navy.
-However, the United States Navy experienced a similar issue of rank, where highly competent senior noncommissioned officers are required to report to inexperienced junior officers, giving rise to special status to the Navy's chief warrant officers.
+However, the United States Navy experienced a similar issue of rank, where senior non-commissioned officers are required to report to junior officers, giving rise to special status to the Navy's chief warrant officers.

 In 1995, the Navy ceased using the rank of warrant officer 1 (WO-1), also known as pay grade W-1.
 The Navy appoints their warrant officers directly to the rank of CWO2 (i.e., as chief warrant officers), and are "commissioned" officers, with the Navy Personnel Command/Bureau of Personnel (NAVPERSCOM/BUPERS) managing all grades (CWO2 through CWO5) by billets appropriate for each rank.
 In past years, some CWOs resigned their warrant commission prior to retirement to receive greater retirement pay at their former senior enlisted rank.
-However, this pay disparity has effectively disappeared in recent years and all Navy CWOs now retire at the appropriate officer grade.